the0rem/kubefactory/README.md

 Example templates - https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples
 Template specifications - https://godoc.org/github.com/GoogleCloudPlatform/kubernetes/pkg/api/v1beta3

+The template specifications are the best place for understanding how templates can be built however there is an initial learning curve if you're not familiar with the documentation style.

 #### Building template tailored to your environment

 To have your templates coordinate with environmental differences you will need to have the following: